fulminazzo/YAGL/README.md

 During the production, **YAGL** expanded even more, and right now is not just a **GUI** library: it took its idea of independence and extended to many aspects of Minecraft, allowing **independent serializing** of **particles**, **sounds**, **enchantments**, **items**, **guis** and **more**!

+However, its development is not over yet.

+This project is in [continous expansion](#roadmap) and will keep growing, introducing new interesting features from other projects, while maintaining its core principles.

 ## Roadmap
 While it being such a huge project, **YAGL** can still be expanded a lot.